tong-jin-nyu/bank-churn-prediction/README.md

 ### Code Book
 ##### aum_m(Y)
-This set represents customer's assest at the end of month Y.
+This data set contains customer's assest at the end of month Y.

 | Variable Name | Description |
 | ------------- | ------------- |